dalmatinerdb/dalmatiner-frontend/README.md

 Please keep in mind that each query can only return a single row of data at the moment.

 ### Range Section
-There are two ways to declare ranges, while nubers here represent seconds MetricDB does not care about the time unit at all:
+There are two ways to declare ranges, while nubers here represent seconds DalmatinerDB does not care about the time unit at all:

 ```
 BETWEEN <start> AND <end>